Nemilad/FCS_Research_PM_Models/README.md

 ##### Example:
     1_full_4alg_retake_fail_35_2

-Each name start with the year number.
+Each name starts with the year number.
-If the model represent specific paths it will contain analysis type, module, the course and the outcome of the path.
+If the model represents specific paths, it will contain analysis type, module, the course and the outcome of the path.
 Analysis types:
 * full - analysis of the most frequent events.
 * d - analysis of deviation paths.